 #7 – Quants: the Alchemist of Wall Street

 Quants are the math wizards and computer programmers in the engine room of our global financial system who designed the financial products that almost crashed Wall Street.
 The movie is an independent documentary about the role of a Quant and how he functions.
-Effects of greed and fear are closely described in this movie.
+The effects of greed and fear are closely described in this movie.
 The limits of mathematical modeling in the context of stock broking are described perfectly in this documentary.
-The movie is those who try the practical approach towards the ups and down of share market.
+The movie is those who try the practical approach towards the ups and downs of the share market.

 source: Documentary Heaven